 Are you being skin smart?
 Sunburns may seem like an everyday annoyance, but they can be truly harmful to your skin, making you more susceptible to skin cancer and aging your appearance.

 Watch this video to see people discover what they look like under ultraviolet light.
 You will come to appreciate the startling power of sunscreen!

-Wear clothing designed to block the suns UV rays or consider wearing long-sleeved shirts, long pants and a broad-rimmed hat to protect areas like the neck, ears, scalp, and face.
+Wear clothing designed to block the suns UV rays or consider wearing long-sleeved shirts, long pants and a broad-brimmed hat to protect areas like the neck, ears, scalp and face.

 Learn more about Choosing the Right Sunscreen (courtesy of American Academy of Dermatology).

 Use this ABCDE chart below to help you quickly and more easily identify any changes in your moles and make an appointment to see our team.

 When half of the mole does not match the other half